 When you think about it, it’s fantastic that hotels maintain any modicum of cleanliness, given that hundreds of people pass through them every day.
 Hardworking staff members do their best to keep each room up to snuff, but with that kind of volume, things sometimes go unnoticed (and, more disturbingly, uncleaned).

-01. One study showed that the television remotes and bedside lamp switches are the least cleaned –, but they’re also the most touched places in the room.
+01. One study showed that the television remotes and bedside lamp switches are the least cleaned, but they’re also the most touched places in the room.
 In other words, it might be a good idea to bring some hand sanitizer if you plan to watch TV.

-05. A study done at New York University’s hospitality school found that “restocking fees” from the minibar costs an “extra two percent in revenue, and most of that money is pure profit for the hotel.”
+05. A study done at New York University’s hospitality school found that “restocking fees” from the minibar cost an “extra two percent in revenue, and most of that money is pure profit for the hotel.”
 In other words, staying away from the hotel fridge might be a good idea.

 06. If you do decide to have a drink from the minibar, check your bottles first: One hotel worker discovered that a guest had tried to avoid the minibar bill by refilling the little bottles with urine.

-07. One investigation revealed that cleaners won’t always wash the coffee pot; in a hotel in Cincinnati, Ohio, the pot was found to be cleaned with a bottle of Lysol mildew remover, and a made was captured on video using the same cloth to clean the coffee maker as she had used to clean the bathroom floor.
+07. One investigation revealed that cleaners won’t always wash the coffee pot; in a hotel in Cincinnati, Ohio, the pot was found to be cleaned with a bottle of Lysol mildew remover, and a maid was captured on video using the same cloth to clean the coffee maker as she had used to clean the bathroom floor.

 08. There are high rates of suicide in hotel rooms.
 People who commit suicide in a hotel room often live nearby.